orcasound/orca-eye-aye/README.md

 ## Real-Time Automated Vessel Detection System Using Side View Images

 _Author: Ze Cui, Samantha King, Scott Veirs, Val Veirs_
+_If you have any questions, feel free to contact me via E-mail: cuize88@gmail.com_

 In the presentation below, I outlined the project's motivation, objectives, and methodology, discussed the dataset we developed, and showcased results from a deep learning model trained on this dataset.
 Finally, I extend the discussion about the current problems.: